jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 ## Pain point ##

-The solution they are building has the objective of early identification of defective pieces in an aluminum molding machine, by finding pores, fill levels (or lack of fill), and act in base of the gathered knowledge.
+The objective of solution they are building is the early identification of defective pieces in an aluminum molding machine.
 During the injection process, the machine takes many parameters per millisecond, like speed, pressure & injector run.
 This creates an 800KB *CSV* file with all the measures and another one of averages.

-The process of filling the die and cooling the piece takes about 90 seconds, that can be enhanced by improving the process manually.
+The process of filling the die and cooling the piece takes between 60 to 90 seconds, and can be enhanced by improving the process manually.
 They have found that this data is not enough to identify the defective pieces, so they are also installing thermographic cameras that will take one picture for each stage of the process.
-The thermographic images are processed locally and filed in an Access database.
+The thermographic images are processed locally and the results are stored in an Access database.

-When the piece is finished, a worker does a visual examination of the piece to detect defective pieces, but this does not guarantee that a piece is not defective.
-The main identification of defective pieces is done at assembly time, that is usually done one-month after the piece is built.
+When the piece is finished, an operator does a visual examination of the piece to detect defective pieces, but this does not guarantee that a piece is not defective, because it can have internal pores or other defects.
+So, the main identification of defective pieces is done by the customer at assembly time, that usually happens one-month after the piece is built.

 The main issues they were facing were:
 - The molding and data gathering is controlled by a proprietary system that cannot be modified